LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Abstract

 \section{Abstract}

-Most modern deep learning-based multi-view 3D reconstruction techniques use RNNs or fusion modules to combine information from multiple images after encoding them.
-These two separate steps have loose connections and do not consider all available information while encoding each view.
-We propose LegoFormer, a transformer-based model that unifies object reconstruction under a single framework and parametrizes the reconstructed occupancy grid by its decomposition factors.
-This reformulation allows the prediction of an object as a set of independent structures then aggregated to obtain the final reconstruction.
-Experiments conducted on ShapeNet display the competitive performance of our network with respect to the state-of-the-art methods.
-We also demonstrate how the use of self-attention leads to increased interpretability of the model output.
+Most modern deep learning-based multi-view 3D reconstruction techniques use RNNs or fusion modules to combine information from multiple images after independently encoding them.
+These two separate steps have loose connections and do not allow easy information sharing among views.
+We propose LegoFormer, a transformer model for voxel-based 3D reconstruction that uses the attention layers to share information among views during all computational stages.
+Moreover, instead of predicting each voxel independently, we propose to parametrize the output with a series of low-rank decomposition factors.
+This reformulation allows the prediction of an object as a set of independent regular structures then aggregated to obtain the final reconstruction.
+Experiments conducted on ShapeNet demonstrate the competitive performance of our model with respect to the state of the art while having increased interpretability thanks to the self-attention layers.
+We also show promising generalization results to real data.